What’s Your Story? 2023-2024 is Now Open for Entries!

 The Judges will take account of your creativity (style, message delivery, execution, etc.) the appropriateness of your Entry (on topic, etc.) and how effective you have been in putting across your message.
 Of course, there is no right or wrong answer, so the Judges will be using their personal judgement.
 The Judge’s decision is final and not open for review or subject to challenge.

-We aim to notify all winners end January2023.
+We aim to notify all winners at the end of January 2024.
 If you are one of the winners, we will use the contact details you have provided to get in touch with you and let you know the good news.

 Before we can confirm any winner, we will need to verify your eligibility.
 If we decide someone is not eligible to be a winner for any reason, our decision will be final and binding and not subject to challenge.